 Connecting Europe Facility - Digital

 The 2nd generation of the Connecting Europe Facility (CEF-2 programme) “Digital” strand (2021-2027) aims to support and catalyse investments in digital connectivity infrastructures of common interest.
 The programme has a total budget of €2,065 billion, of which €1,7 billion is managed by HaDEA.
-Actions foreseen under CEF-2 Digital include the:
+Actions foreseen to be supported under CEF-2 Digital include:

-- Deployment of/access to very high-capacity networks, including 5G systems, capable of providing Gigabit connectivity in areas where socioeconomic drivers are located;
+- Deployment of/access to very high-capacity networks, including 5G systems, capable of providing Gigabit connectivity in areas where socio-economic drivers, such as schools, universities, hospitals, transport hubs, public administrations, etc., are located;

 - Uninterrupted coverage of 5G systems on all major transport paths, including the trans-European transport networks;